nuejs/nue/packages/nuejs.org/docs/single-page-applications.md

 You can even use a true typed language like *Rust* or *Go* and compile the application to *WASM* like *Figma* does.
 Decoupled application logic opens new doors for front-end developers.

-### View layer
+### User interface code
 When styling and the application code are decoupled from the UI, the code becomes simple enough for UX developers to manage and scale.
 Instead of creating custom components for the various contexts, the UX developer can use native HTML inputs, buttons, and other elements to build the layout.
-This dramatically reduces the amount of components and UI code.

-The more complex operations narrow down to simple JavaScript calls to the application API and update the UI accordingly.

-### Styling
+Together with the global design system, you'll end up with a dramatically simpler codebase.
+You need less time and effort to implement new things.

-You can re-use the same CSS code that is already present on your content-heavy websites.
+You can re-use the same global CSS code that is already present on your content-heavy website.
 This further reduces the amount of code you need to write.

 But most importantly: your styling code, its motion, and other effects are shared by both systems and are fully compliant with your design system.

 ## Get notified
 Join our mailing list to get notified when this new development model is available.

 [join-list]